eclipse-velocitas/vehicle-app-template/README.md

 1. Clone the repository and open it in Visual Studio Code **or** use Github Codespaces
 3. Follow the steps through the assisted project creation
-4. When prompted restart the devContainer (:warning:under the hood, we have updated your container configuration:warning:) - if not prompted, manually restart the container using `View` -> `Command Palette...` -> `Dev Containers: Rebuild Container`
+4. When prompted, rebuild the devContainer (:warning:under the hood, we have updated your container configuration:warning:) - if not prompted, manually rebuild the container using `View` -> `Command Palette...` -> `Dev Containers: Rebuild Container`
 5. Start hacking!